-John returned to Boeing after serving as the Assistant Attorney General for National Security at the U.S. Department of Justice from February 2018 through June 2021, under both Presidents Trump and Biden.
-In that capacity, he led the Department’s efforts to combat national security related cyber-crime, terrorism and espionage, to enforce export control and sanctions laws, to use the authorities of the Foreign Intelligence Surveillance Act, and to conduct national security review of foreign investments and telecommunications licensing applications.
+Demers returned to Boeing in 2021 after serving as assistant attorney general for National Security at the U.S. Department of Justice under both Presidents Trump and Biden.
+In that capacity, he led the department’s efforts to combat national security related cyber-crime, terrorism and espionage; enforce export control and sanctions laws; use the authorities of the Foreign Intelligence Surveillance Act and conduct national security review of foreign investments and telecommunications licensing applications.

-Prior to his latest service at the Justice Department, John worked at the Boeing Company from 2009 to 2018 in a variety of senior positions including within the Boeing Defense, Space, and Security business unit and as General Counsel and acting head of international government affairs for Boeing International.
+Before that, Demers worked at Boeing in various senior positions, including roles with Boeing Defense, Space & Security and as general counsel and acting head of international government affairs for Boeing International.

 Demers first joined Boeing from the U.S. Department of Justice, where he served on the first leadership team of the National Security Division, in the Office of Legal Counsel and in the Office of the Deputy Attorney General.
 Previously, Demers worked in private practice in Boston and was a law clerk at both the U.S. Court of Appeals for the Ninth Circuit and the U.S. Supreme Court.